drogerschariot/Puppetry/README.md

 ###Install
 - git clone https://github.com/drogerschariot/Puppetry.git
 - cd Puppetry
+- in manifests/default.pp, change the DOAMIN variable to your domain
 - vagrant up

 All clients will already be signed by the master out of the box so you can start testing manifests straight away.